giocard/napari-orientation/README.md

 ### Compute orientation metrics

 This GUI gives access to most of the functionalities.
 You can compute several metrics and display them as images.

+Definitions:

+* Orientation vector: unitary vector describing the average orientation of the gradient of the intensity around a point in the image.
+Computationally this is obtained by determining the first eigenvector (i.e. largest eigenvalue) of the structure tensor matrix.
+* Orientation field: mapping of the orientation vectors at each point in the image.
+* Angle field: mapping of the orientation angle at each point in the image
+* Energy: sum of the tensor eigenvalues.
+* Coherence: ratio between the difference and the sum of the maximum and minimum tensor eigenvalues.
+* Curvature: rate of change in the local orientation in the direction perpendicular to that orientation.
+* Correlation length: distance where the radial autocorrelation of the angle field drops below 0.5

 #### Display Colored Orientation